Multimedia Presentations

 DNA barcoding is a species identification system that pairs a standardized gene sequence with other types of retrievable information stored in an electronic database (the Barcode of Life Data Systems).
 This unit begins by comparing and contrasting the UPC (Universal Product Code) barcode system used to track consumer products, with the DNA barcode system developed by iBOL scientists to identify species groups.
 To prepare students for the laboratory segment of the program and help them understand the evolutionary constraints imposed on the DNA barcode sequence, the unit guides them through an extensive review of fundamental molecular life science topics.

-The laboratory segment of the DNA barcoding pipeline begins with the isolation of genomic DNA (gDNA) from specimen tissue.
+The laboratory segment of the DNA barcoding pipeline begins with the isolation of total or genomic DNA (gDNA) from specimen tissue.
 To foster an understanding of the key steps involved in this laboratory procedure, this unit reviews a number of fundamental topics in cell biology, including intercellular junctions, the extracellular matrix, proteolytic enzymes, and biological macromolecules.
 More advanced topics, including chaotropism and non-covalent forces (e.g. hydrogen bonds, van der Waals forces, and hydrophobic effects), are also covered to help students understand the biochemistry underlying the lab procedures executed in this unit.

 The next step of the DNA barcoding pipeline involves the use of polymerase chain reaction (PCR) to copy and amplify a 650 base pair region of the mitochondrial CO1 gene.
 Because PCR draws heavily upon our knowledge of the key biomolecular events that occur during DNA synthesis in the cell, this unit begins with a review of cell cycle checkpoints, leading and lagging strand synthesis, and replication fork dynamics.
 The unit concludes by comparing and contrasting DNA replication in the cell with DNA replication in a test tube using PCR.